cgalpin92/project-portfolio3-hangman/README.md

 - __Fixed Bugs__

     - error in terminal when running the random word function.
 When calling the random_word function had stated print(random.choice(all_words)), when calling this in the terminal received the error "name 'random' is not defined.
 Did you forget to import 'random'"?
         - imported random at the top of run.py
         - re-ran the function and this time function worked and random word was selected
         - re-ran the function a couple of times and each time a new random word was selected

+    - Error replacing the random selected word with dashes to keep the word hidden.
+        - First issue was that nothing appeared when function was called.
+No random word selected.
+I realised I had missed the print method at the end of the function.
+Added this in.
+        - Now when the function was called a single dash appeared.
+Had intended this to be a dash for each character of the chosen word.
+Current variable written as hidden_word = "_" * len(all_words).
+Researched online and surmised issue may be to do with the previous variable all_words = words.get_all_values().
+This returns a list data type e.g. ['zigzag'].
+I believe the length of this was being perceived as a value of 1.
+Changed the value to all_words = words.col_values(1).
+This returns a string data type, e.g. zigzag.
+This hidden_word variable now returns dashes for each individual letter of the selected word e.g. _ _ _ _ _ _

 - __Unfixed Bugs__

 ## Deployment